-Showing up real isn’t as easy for me as it sounds.
-Because in order to be real I need to be present and open and not taking myself terribly seriously.
-When I start taking my thoughts, emotions and physical sensations really seriously, and make decisions around how I’m going to act based on them, I can get myself in trouble.
-There’s this ‘know-it-all’, sort of automatic pilot place that my mind goes to when I start treating my thoughts like facts rather than the ideas they represent.
+Showing up real isn’t as easy as it sounds.
+In order to be real we need to be present, open, and taking ourselves lightly.
+When I take fleeting thoughts, emotions and physical sensations seriously, making decisions around how I’m going to act based on them, I can get myself in trouble.

-I’m sitting with, and starting to warm up to the idea, that it’s okay that most of the time I don’t know as much as I think I do, or more gently, that there is more to be known about every single thing I think I have down pat.
-That knowing has created a tendency to move a little more slowly, thoughtfully and purposefully.
-And it has created a desire to listen better, more openly, and with more curiosity than usual.
+I’m starting to warm up to the idea that it’s okay that most of the time I don’t know as much as I think I do, or more gently, that there is more to be known about every single thing that I think I have down pat.
+That awareness has created a tendency to move a little more slowly, thoughtfully and purposefully.
+It has created a desire to listen better, more openly, and with more curiosity than usual.
 I’m noticing there are lots of people out there I can learn from when I’m not so attached to what I’m thinking or feeling in any given moment.

 Just for today consider taking your fleeting thoughts, feelings and physical sensations a little less seriously.
 See how your day unfolds.
 We can all do with a little less less drama and a greater sense of groundedness.